The ASU Library remains committed to supporting the health and success of the ASU community.

 The ASU Library can help you with whatever you need.
 While you can connect with library support via a variety of platforms, this is generally a good place to start: Ask A Librarian.

 The ASU Library is home to some cool research and collab spaces, including the Labriola National American Indian Data Center and the Map and Geospatial Hub.
-While all library research and archive units remain open, this spring you will need to make a reservation for some of them:
+While all library research and archive units remain open, this summer you will need to make a reservation for some of them:

 In honor of November being Native American Heritage Month, a team of student workers in the ASU Library's Labriola National American Indian Data Center have curated two book displays, one at Hayden Library and one at Fletcher Library, around six different themes that contribute to Indigenous self-empowerment and self-determination.